Getting Started with Career Cruising

 - click on EMPLOYMENT GUIDE for advice on numerous aspects of looking for a job, including résumés and job interviews

-under job search to search for job listings by keyword and location
+- click on 'Find Jobs' under job search to search for job listings by keyword and location - a new browser tab will open in Indeed

-Log in to “Build My Resumé” to build one from education history, work experience, etc.
+Log in to “Build My Resumé” to build a resumé where you can add your education history, work experience, etc.